aguyran/aguyran/README.md

 ## Hello 👋,
 I'm Aryan Gupta, I'm a software developer 👨‍💻 who is passionate about web technologies and have experience working as a team.
 I'm also a self proclaimed weeb and loves to play video games 🎮.

-- 🌱 I’m currently doing a frontend developement internship at Videha.ai
+- 🌱 I’m currently doing an internship at Videha.ai
 - 💬 Ask me about: tech, memes, anime, games
 - 😄 Pronouns: he/him
 - ⚡ Languages: JS, Python, TypeScript